Key takeaways

 Your domain is an asset, so make sure your account is as secure by employing best practices like:

-- Enable two-factor authentication (2FA).
-Many registrars offer 2FA for added security.
-It provides secondary verification by requesting external code acquired through text messages or authenticator apps.
+- Enable two-factor authentication (2FA): Many registrars offer 2FA for added security.
+It provides secondary verification by requesting an external code sent via text message or an authenticator app.

 Regularly check your domain settings

-It’s important to occasionally check your domain settings to make sure everything is running smoothly and securely.
+It’s important to check your domain settings regularly to ensure everything runs smoothly and securely.
 Here’s how you will do it:

-- Review your DNS records.
-Always review your records to make sure no one has changed them without your permission.
-This helps ensure your website keeps working properly and isn’t redirected elsewhere.
+- Review your DNS records: Always review your records to make sure no one has changed them without your permission.
+This helps ensure your website continues to work properly and isn’t redirected elsewhere.

-- Make sure your WHOIS information is up to date.
-Keeping it updated is essential in case you need to recover your domain or be contacted about any issues.
+- Make sure your WHOIS information is up to date: Keeping it updated is important in case you need to recover your domain or be contacted about any issues.

 Consider domain insurance